percona/pbm-docs/docs/reference/configuration-options.md

 *Type*: string <br>
 *Required*: NO

-The URL to access the data in Microsoft Azure.
-The endpoint URL format is `https://<storage-account>.blob.core.windows.net`.
+The URL to access the data in Microsoft Azure Blob Storage.
+The default value is `https://<storage-account>.blob.core.windows.net`.

 ### storage.azure.prefix